neelmewada/CrystalEngine/README.md

 ## Requirements

-Only Windows and macOS are supported.
-However, macOS builds are experimental and may fail.
+Only Windows is supported for now.
+Although, the Core libraries compile on macOS too.

 ## Building